 SEASON 3: LEADING BY EXAMPLE

 Coach Bruce establishes a new team, the Seahawks, to provide positive male role models for kids in his community.
 Plagued by poor communication among the coaching staff, the Seahawks chances are slim before they even get started.
 An airforce veteran, Coach Bruce is big on war analogies, often relating football games to going to battle.
 He stresses loyalty and responsibility to the players, yet he can’t get his own coaches to show up on a regular basis.
 Lack of commitment among the adults trickles down to the kids, and by the time Coach Bruce realizes that, it’s too late.
 Kids also fail to show, and their dwindling numbers make it impossible for the team to make the playoffs.
 The Seahawks end the season with less than half the players who started.

 SEASON 4: COMMUNITY & LEARNING TO LOSE

 If football is preparation for life, then the Dubose family seems to have a winning formula.
 When the promise of a better job brings the family to San Antonio from Alabama, the Dubose twin brothers have to adjust to their new surroundings.
 Their mom Antoinetta sees the 210 Outlaws as place for her boys to make new friends while doing what they do best: playing football.
 Family comes first, however, and when an overzealous coach tells the kids to quit crying after a big loss, Antoinetta disagrees saying that it’s healthy for boys to express their emotions.

-Friday Night Tykes Seasons 1 – 3 are available on Netflix.
+The entire series of Friday Night Tykes is available on Netflix.